mideind/GreynirServer/README.md

 ## File details

-* `main.py` : WSGi application and main module for command-line invocation
+* `main.py` : WSGi web server application and main module for command-line invocation
 * `settings.py` : Management of global settings and configuration data, obtained from `Reynir.conf`
 * `scraper.py` : Web scraper, collecting articles from a set of pre-selected websites (roots)
 * `scraperdb.py`: Wrapper for the scraper database via SQLAlchemy